Dutch-Rose-Media/docs/docs/placeablestoolkit.md

 - **CenterScreenImmediate**: Instantiates an object using a raycast from the center of the screen.
 It does not ask the user to confirm and places immediately.

+    + **PrefabToPlace**: which prefab will be used to be placed

+    + **StartInEditMode**: makes sure the gestureliner starts in an `Unlocked` state

+    + **AnchorToPlane**: leverages a concept called `ARAnchors` to make sure an object is physically anchored to a given place on a plane

+    + **ScaleToFrustumWhenPlaced**: scales the object to fit within the camera view when placed

+    + **ClampScaleToMinAndMax**: allows the developer to define a min and max scale

+    + **RotateToCameraWhenPlaced**: rotates the object to face the camera upon placement

+    + **ImageTarget**: A PNG that will be used for imagetracking.
+The prefab is then placed when the ImageTargetManager finds said image in the camera view.

 ![Center Screen Imidiate](assets/placeablestoolkit/placeable-inspec-placement-center-imid.png)

 - **ImageTarget**: A PNG that will be used for imagetracking.
 The prefab is then placed when the ImageTargetManager finds said image in the camera view.